axiomhq/terraform-provider-axiom/README.md

 # Axiom Terraform Provider

-A Terraform provider that allows you to manage your data in [Axiom](https://axiom.co/).
+A Terraform provider that allows you to manage resources in [Axiom](https://axiom.co/).

 Axiom lets you make the most of your event data without compromises: all your data, all the time, for all possible needs.
 Say goodbye to data sampling, waiting times, and hefty fees.